-We talked about how long the shepherds had been waiting for a Messiah.
-With a class of ten boys and two sweet girls the conversation quickly turned to John the Baptist.
+We discussed the fact that the shepherds had to wait so long.
+We talked about how impatient we get when we wait.
+We shared ideas about waiting and most of them said they didn’t enjoy it much.
+As I continued beyond the script, I talked about Jesus’ cousin, John, the Baptist.
 One boy said, “He’s the one who got his head cut off,” which completely turned everything 180 degrees.
 I was able to wrap it up by saying that Jesus came to take away the sins of the world – even the guy that chopped off John’s head.
 You had to be there.
-It was a great teachable moment.

 We shared thoughts on why Jesus came to save us from our greatest enemy – the devil.
 He could’ve come like a muscle-bound super hero, but He chose to be born in deepest humility.
-He came to take our place – to carry our sin to the cross and rise again in pure glory – just like we will do someday.
+He came to take our place – to carry our sin to the cross and rise again in pure glory.